APSIH Membership consists of the following six categories:

 Regular members must have one of the following two qualifications.

-- Full-time researchers holding doctoral degrees or equivalent from institutions recognized by Council for Higher Education, who are engaged in non-educational research and scientific organizations.
+Full-time researchers holding doctoral degrees or equivalent from institutions recognized by the Council for Higher Education, who are engaged in non-educational research and scientific organizations.

 Emeritus regulars members are APSIH regular members officially retiring from academic or research organizations who would continue with their voting rights and may run for a Board position.

-Young Scholars are Graduates with doctoral or post doctoral degrees recognized at APSIH graduation events.
-These members need to update APSIH one year after joining the organization about their employment status at which time the membership committee may consider options including a change of status to regular or associate category.
+Young Scholars are Graduates with doctoral or post-doctoral degrees recognized at APSIH graduation events.
+These members need to update APSIH one year after joining the organization about their employment status at which time the membership committee may consider options including a change of status to the regular or associate category.
 Young Scholars have voting rights but may not run for a Board position.